keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 (3) Run Tests

-You can these tests by running the following at the terminal of the root directory of the lab:
+You can run these tests by running the following at the terminal of the root directory of the lab:

 ```bash
 make test